amplitude/amplitude-docs/content/collections/journeys/en/journeys-understand-visualizations.md

 Next, 20.7% of all users triggered `taxonomy: view event detail panel`, followed by 17.5% triggering `open event dropdown`.
 This 17.5% represents 2,725 users.

 Notice the same progressions in the Journey Map.
-Here we can also see that those 2,725 users took an average of 1 hour and 48 minutes to progress all the way through the path.
+Those 2,725 users took an average of 1 hour and 48 minutes to progress all the way through the path.

 ## Differences from the legacy versions of these charts